The ego-track of Neville Yeadon (continued):

 "You back there, tell me, is the Daon happy here?"

-I hear Lanok say, submissively, "Yes, daykalan," which I am able to translate as "Yes, Your Variation" - laden with that dreamy catch-all sense of we-ought-to-know-whatever-without-being-told.
+I hear Lanok say, submissively, "Yes, daykalan," which I am able to translate as "Yes, Your Variation" - laden with that dreamy catch-all sense of we-ought-to-know-whatever-it-is-without-being-told.

 This is it, the point at which my soul is lost or saved.
+He's asking me to rat, if necessary.
 To my own surprise I hear myself say, "I solemnly undertake to give all due consideration to Your Variation's request."

 I hear Lanok and Dittri come forward.
 Dittri timidly touches me; Lanok places a hand on my shoulder.

 They don't speak, and instinct keeps me silent too.
 I could seize the moment and said, "Lanok, tell me, if it comes to a fight, whose side will you be on?"
-But what's the use, without credibility?
+But what's the use?
+Without credibility, what can I do?

 I don't intend to wait for the blow to fall.
 It's hopeless to be forever reacting to the tyrant's moves.
 But how can I take the initiative?
 My cheeky little verbal defiance was a one-off; I haven't been able to follow it up with anything.

 Trouble is, my "power-base" doesn't seem like much of a base for action.
-It's all very well, passively and symbolically, for me as Daon to embody a venerable cultural tradition, but that doesn't cover my lack of any real positive cause to promote.
+It's all very well, passively and symbolically, for me as Daon to embody a venerable cultural tradition.
+That doesn't cover my lack of any real positive cause to promote.
 With what call could I rally the people of Olhoav?
-What banner could I unfurl, to match Dempelath's "liberation" of the backgrounders?
+What banner could I unfurl?
+How can I find a cause to outmatch Dempelath's "liberation" of the backgrounders?

 I am the Daon - the Heir - the bearer of a title and nothing else.
 Consequently, the people are attached to the Heir as to an heirloom only.

 And in this, alas, I am playing Dempelath's game.
 My existence gives him constitutional cover and shores up his position.
-I'm convenient for him, so he keeps me comfortable, materially - but I can't live with my conscience on such terms.
+I'm convenient for him, so he keeps me comfortable, materially and to some extent mentally - this penthouse-cum-ivory-tower, the Zveggh-Yerrand, suits my selfish side perfectly - but I can't live with my conscience on such terms.
 I must make a move.
 Test the claim that I'm free to leave this dwelling.
 Get out and do things.
 Push at barriers.

 I decide to make an announcement.

 "Dittri," I suddenly say, "tomorrow, I think, we will dine out."
-While her eyes and mouth widen with what I hope is enthusiasm, I casually go on to ask, "Know anywhere particularly good for me to see folks and be seen by them?"
+While her eyes and mouth widen with what I hope is enthusiasm, I casually go on to ask, "Know anywhere particularly good?
+I mean, popular.
+Sociable.
+Where one can, er, see folks and be seen by them."

 She chews her lip.
+Obviously it sounds to her like a reasonable question, though one that needs a bit of thought.
 "Gstatt's Zoalsh would have been the place, I suppose, Daon Nyav, but I think it's closed now - I've heard that Gstatt has fled to the forests.
 Which means that you want the next likeliest choice.
 Orriv Chall, maybe..."

 "What's that you just said, about Gstatt having 'fled to the forests'?"